PhilippeMarcMeyer/zipService/README.md

 # zipService
-A windows service that zips files individually from a given source folder to a given target folder
+A windows service that zips files individually from a given source folder to a given target folder I did it as a self training to learn about compression with .Net This service is very simple, minimal, you might want to use the code as a starter to build something else.

 v 1.00 : First release